Medically reviewed by Drugs.com. Last updated on May 19, 2020.

 Loop Diuretics: Salicylates may diminish the diuretic effect of Loop Diuretics.
 Loop Diuretics may increase the serum concentration of Salicylates.
 Monitor therapy

-NSAID (Nonselective): May enhance the adverse/toxic effect of Salicylates.
+Nonsteroidal Anti-Inflammatory Agents (Nonselective): May enhance the adverse/toxic effect of Salicylates.
 An increased risk of bleeding may be associated with use of this combination.
-NSAID (Nonselective) may diminish the cardioprotective effect of Salicylates.
-Salicylates may decrease the serum concentration of NSAID (Nonselective).
+Nonsteroidal Anti-Inflammatory Agents (Nonselective) may diminish the cardioprotective effect of Salicylates.
+Salicylates may decrease the serum concentration of Nonsteroidal Anti-Inflammatory Agents (Nonselective).
+Management: Nonselective NSAIDs may reduce aspirin's cardioprotective effects.
+Administer ibuprofen 30-120 minutes after immediate-release aspirin, 2 to 4 hours after extended-release aspirin, or 8 hours before aspirin.
 Consider therapy modification

-Potassium Acid Phosphate: May increase the serum concentration of Salicylates.
+Potassium Phosphate: May increase the serum concentration of Salicylates.
 Monitor therapy

 Probenecid: Salicylates may diminish the therapeutic effect of Probenecid.
 Monitor therapy